keystonejs/keystone/docs/guides/apps.md

 responsibility to ensure each app's middleware is correctly injected into any http server you setup.

-Other interesting KeystoneJS compatible Apps are:
+Other interesting KeystoneJS compatible Apps that can be served on the same server as the API are:

-- [Static App](/packages/app-static/README.md) for serving static files.
+- [Static App](/packages/app-static/README.md) for serving static files
-- [Next.js App](/packages/app-next/README.md) for serving a Next.js App on the same server as the API
+- [Next.js App](/packages/app-next/README.md) for serving a Next.js App
+- [Nuxt.js App](/packages/app-nuxt/README.md) for serving a Nuxt.js App

 ## Custom Apps